StarCraft in esports: Participation outside of South Korea

 There have been several commercial attempts to bring televised professional StarCraft matches to audiences outside South Korea.
 GOM TV hired Nick "Tasteless" Plott, an American who previously cast StarCraft at the WCG and other international events, to provide English commentary for the 2008 GOM TV Star Invitational and the 2008 Averatec-Intel Classic tournaments.
 According to GOM TV statistics, over 1 million viewers watched the GOM TV Star Invitational matches with English commentary.

 Many StarCraft fans outside South Korea download video files of the pro games to watch on their computer.
 This has spawned a small community wherein StarCraft fans post the files to video sharing sites such as YouTube, but with their own English commentaries dubbed alongside the original Korean commentary.
-Notable English-speaking YouTube commentators include Day9, KlazartSC, Diggity, Moletrap, NukeTheStars, and Rise.
+Notable English-speaking YouTube commentators include Tasteless's brother Sean "Day9" Plott, KlazartSC, Diggity, Moletrap, NukeTheStars, and Rise.

 The Collegiate Starleague is a seasonal intercollegiate league that is modeled after Korea's ProLeague.
 It was founded in 2009 by students at Princeton University.
 Its fourth season (Fall 2010) marks a shift from StarCraft: Brood War to StarCraft II: Wings of Liberty, and includes the participation of over 100 North American colleges including Harvard University, Yale University, Cornell University, Massachusetts Institute of Technology, Rutgers University, and Case Western Reserve University.
-Notable contributors and players include Sean "Day[9]" Plott, Kevin "QXC" Riley, and Andre "Gretorp" Hengchua.
+Notable contributors and players include Day9, Kevin "QXC" Riley, and Andre "Gretorp" Hengchua.